-Finish Your Storage and Polish Your Jewelry
+Step 4: Finish Your Box and Polish Your Jewelry

 Tuck your pads into the top and bottom of your container.
 It may be that they will fit exactly and stay in place.
 I needed to glue my top pad in place, otherwise it fell out when I opened the lid.
 You may also need to secure your lid pad in place.